zhutchens/relation_extraction/README.md

 testing - evaluation testing of the entire architecture using undergrad DS textbook

 # notes / observations
 The testing file is the main focus right now.
-I have observed several patterns when playing around with the validate function of the LLM_Relation_Extractor class.
+I have observed several patterns when playing around with the validate function of the relationExtractor class.
 The evaluate() function provided by ragas is a little weird, and produces ambigious errors sometimes.
 Additionally, if llm and embedding arguments are given the metrics, the results significantly vary.

 For example, without an llm argument to LLMContextPrecisionWithReference, it's very high (1.0).
 Additionally, without an llm passed to LLMContextRecall, the performance is very poor (~0.20 - 0.30).
 However, if you add in arguments to these they essentially reverse.
 Precision becomes very poor (~0.0) and recall becomes very high (~1.0).